skittleson/jarvis/readme.md

 ## Roadmap

-- Simple RAG system for common the MCU
+- Simple RAG system for MCU
 - Ability to set a timers as agent "Set 5 minute.
 Clear Timers"
 - Ability to response with current computer CPU, RAM, Disk Usage
 - Realtime text to speech